hmcts/ccd-docker/PostgresV11.md

 ##  3 Settings for ccd-docker (Mandatory)

-**The following steps should be done with an aim to define the micro-services dependencies to the new V11 DB container **
+**The following steps should be done to define the micro-services dependency to the new V11 DB container**

 * Open backend.yml file and uncomment the dependency to ccd-shared-database-v11 for 'definition-store' and 'data-store'
 ```$xslt